zhanghong920/intro_to_data_science_2017/bootcamp_day4/README.md

 # Be a developer
+## Morning
+1. Form teams.
+2. Work on final project.
+3. Use github.
+Commit scripts to class repo.

+## Afternoon
-1. Github
+1. Object oriented programing
 2. Test driven development
-3. Object oriented programing